tarwn/lessthandot-hugo/blogs/content/posts/2013-07-24-creating-custom-color-palettes-in.md

 type: post
 date: 2013-07-24T15:03:00+00:00
 ID: 2139
 excerpt: SSRS has a default set of color combinations for charts.
-Let’s face it, they aren’t pretty.
+Let's face it, they aren't pretty.
 url: /index.php/datamgmt/ssrs/creating-custom-color-palettes-in/
 views:
   - 39484